MI 6 HQ, London, England, UK Present Day.

 Bryn walked the deck of the Sea Rose, checking the gun for alignment and maintenance.
 As he walked down the gun deck, he checked each gunner and loader to make sure everything was ready for whatever came their way.

-The day before, a merchantman had come alongside delivering provisions and whatever mail and packages that the crew had received back in the port of Mist Haven.
+The day before, a merchantman had come alongside delivering provisions and whatever mail and packages the crew had received back in the port of Mist Haven.
 He had received a parcel but hadn’t looked at it yet.
 It was still with Nephrami in the acting captain’s cabin.

 He walked on up to the helm.
 The Second of the Sea Rose was standing beside the helmsman as he walked up to the dark angel and saluted.